 Passenger vehicle occupants run a high risk of suffering catastrophic and fatal injuries in these crashes, while the risk to the truck driver is much smaller.
 The most common injuries in truck accidents include fractured bones, traumatic amputations, burn injuries, lacerations, spinal cord injuries, traumatic brain injuries, and internal organ damages.
 Truck (and bus) accidents injured 1,442 people and killed 26 others in Arizona in 2016.

-Understanding liability in your particular truck accident case might take help from a team of personal injury lawyers.
-Investigators may need to return to the scene of the crash, analyze the procedures at the trucking company, interview eye witnesses, and hire experts to help explain how the accident likely happened.
+Understanding liability in your particular truck accident case in Arizona might take help from a team of experienced Phoenix personal injury lawyers.
+Investigators may need to return to the scene of the crash, analyze the procedures at the trucking company, interview eyewitnesses, and hire experts to help explain how the accident likely happened.

 Finally, legal differences separate trucking accident claims from other car accident cases.
 Trucking accidents often involve federal common carrier laws under the FMCSA.
 For example, commercial truck drivers require special training and licenses to operate large vehicles.
 Truck drivers must also follow federal rules such as hours of service regulations and electronic data logging.
 Passenger vehicle accidents, on the other hand, are less likely to involve federal laws.